photo by Rob Davidson

 “Robert Fleitz lists in his biography the usual awards and prizes...there seems very little, though, that is usual about this eclectic pianist...
 I would hear a Robert Fleitz concert again in a heartbeat and look forward to following his career.” — Rorianne Schrade, New York Concert Review

-Recent honors include the First Prize in the 2022 John Cage Award in Halberstadt, Premio “Rosalía de Castro” in the 2022 International Piano Competition of Vigo, 2021 Pro Musicis International Award, the André Boucourechliev Prize in the 2020 International Piano Competition of Orléans, a 2021 Robert Turnbull Piano Foundation Musicians Grant, and winning the 2022 Festival Sansusī Musician Battle, a unique four-week event in which performers went head to head in humor, wit and musical virtuosity.
+His recent accolades include top prizes in competitions that celebrate both traditional and avant-garde pianism, such as First Prize in the 2022 John Cage Award in Halberstadt, the Premio “Rosalía de Castro” in the 2022 International Piano Competition of Vigo, the 2021 Pro Musicis International Award, the André Boucourechliev Prize in the 2020 International Piano Competition of Orléans, a 2021 Robert Turnbull Piano Foundation Musicians Grant, and winning the 2022 Festival Sansusī Musician Battle—a unique four-week event in which performers went head-to-head in humor, wit, and musical virtuosity.